Call for Entries Terms and Conditions

 5.1 Works should be delivered unwrapped with forms and labels.
 Please complete all labels carefully and attach to the Works.
 In particular, please attach labels to the back of picture frames and to the bottom of sculptures.
 The exhibition catalogue is compiled from the information on the form you provide when you submit so please complete it accurately.

 6.1 Our open submission exhibitions are open to artists in the UK, EU, and outside the EU (Please note: Artists outside the UK and EU may not submit to The Columbia Threadneedle Prize).

 Artists who are not resident in the UK but are resident in the EU, if your work is sold at the exhibition you have a responsibility to register and account for UK VAT with H.M.
 Revenue & Customs.
-Artists who are outside the UK and EU must be registered BEFORE they submit online.
 Artists without a UK residence (known as 'NETPs' - non-established taxable persons) can find further details on 'NETP' status and how to register for VAT at http://www.hmrc.gov.uk, (HM Revenue & Customs Reference: Notice 700/1, Mar 2014) under the heading 'Should I be registered for VAT?'.
 Please note: the registration process can take up to 4 weeks.
 Please address any questions you may have to the VAT Helpline on tel. no. 0845 010 9000 or, if your call is from outside the UK, +44 2920501 261

-6.2 There is a submission fee for all exhibitions, unless stated to the contrary.
-Artists aged 35 or under at the time of the submission of their Works to the FBA are entitled to a reduced fee.
+6.2 There is a submission fee for all exhibitions unless stated to the contrary.
+Artists aged 35 or under at the time of the submission of their Works to the Federation of British Artists are entitled to a reduced fee.

 7.1 The FBA will publish a list of the registration numbers of all accepted Works on the FBA Website no later than 3 days after selection.